suyashsingh/nodejs/README.md

 3. Creating a Table in a database - use the `CREATE TABLE` statment and also mention the name of the database where you want to create the table.

+    You should also create provide the primary key for the record.
+This will make the record unique.
+    You can define of the columns as  `INT AUTO_INCREMENT PRIMARY KEY`.
+It will start with 1 and keep on increasing as you add more entries to the table.

+    If the table is already exsists then you will have to alter the table for adding new column (Which will be your primary key) - `ALTER TABLE customers ADD COLUMN id INT AUTO_INCREMENT PRIMARY KEY`.

 4. Inserting data into the table - use the `INSERT INTO` statement.

+    You can either insert single record or multiple records at a time.

+    For adding multiple records, you will have to make an array containing the values and insert a `?` in the sql query(It will be replaced by the value array).

+    *RESULT object*: When you fire a query you will get a result object back.
+The result object will contain information about how the query affected the table.

+    The result object looks like:

+        {
+            fieldCount: 0,
+            affectedRows: 14,
+            insertId: 0,
+            serverStatus: 2,
+            warningCount: 0,
+            message: '\'Records:14  Duplicated: 0  Warnings: 0',
+            protocol41: true,
+            changedRows: 0
+        }

+    For example:
+        - If you insert multiple columns in to the table you can get the number of rows that were added by checking the `affectedRows` column of the records object.

+        - Get the id of the row that you have inserted using `insertId` field.
+        > *This will work only for single record operations*

+    5. Selecting data from the table i.e. Quering the data that is in the table - use the `SELECT`      statement.

+        - Selecting all columns: `SELECT * FROM table_name`

+        - Selecting column name: `SELECT column_1, column_2 from table _name`

+        Upon execution of the `SELECT`statement, you will get a:
+            1. `result` object &
+            2. `fields` object

+        as result of the query.

+        The result object will be an array of objects, with each object denoting a row that was the outcome of your query.

+        Fields object is an array containg information about each field in the result.

+        You can also use the `where` statement as a filter to the `select` statment.
+You can use wild cards, ? placeholder, etc.

+        *The queries should be escaped using the mysql.escape() method to prevent SQL injection.*